CeamanCollins/wsaa-project/README.md

 # Hosting

-Please find working example at https://ceamancollins.pythonanywhere.com/index.html.
+Please find working example at https://ceamancollins.pythonanywhere.com/.
 It may give an error on the first load, if this happens please refresh.

+You can view pizzas and customers in the web interface or as json in the following links.
 You can view pizzas [here](https://ceamancollins.pythonanywhere.com/pizzas).
 You can view customers [here](https://ceamancollins.pythonanywhere.com/customers).